10 Best Tampa, Florida Beaches

 15100 Gulf Blvd., St. Petersburg, FL 33708, Phone: 727-391-7373

 2. Tampa Beach: Ben T. Davis Beach

 Ben T. Davis Beach is a favourite among locals due to its close proximity to the city.
-In fact it is the closest beach to Tampa.
+In fact, it is the closest beach to Tampa!
 The beach has soft, powdery, white sand and typically calm water.
-Close to Tampa international airport, tourists could even squeeze in a little Florida beach relaxation before going on with their travels!
+Close to Tampa International Airport, tourists could even squeeze in a little Florida beach relaxation before carrying on with their travels!

 7730 W. Courtney Campbell Causeway, Tampa, FL 33607, Phone: 813-274-8615

 One of the most beautiful beaches on our list, and even ranked highly in the country - this beach is secluded and natural with virtually no manmade features.
 If you love to collect shells, Caladesi is the place to be.
 Plenty of beautiful shells wash up on the unspoiled shores, making it perfect for shell hunters and those who appreciate nature.